-As this sunscreen stick is oil and PABA-free.
+As this sunscreen stick is oil and PABA-free, it’s perfect for both the face and body.
 It goes on completely dry and doesn’t have an overwhelming scent.
-As a bonus, it lasts forever.
+As a bonus, it lasts forever!

 I love this product and find it even more effective than its liquid counterpart.
 This one’s 100% TFG Approved!

-Solid Face Cleanser
+Solid Face Cleansing Stick

 Not familiar with Korean skincare?
 You should be.
 Read about why I absolutely swear by it in this post on after-sun skin care!

-Solid Face Soap
+Best Solid Face Soap

-Olive oil, known for its amazing ability to soften skin, now comes in a solid but soothing soap you can use on your face and body.
+Olive oil, known for its amazing ability to soften skin, now comes in a solid but soothing facial soap you can use on both your face and body.

-Solid Facial Bar
+Best Drugstore Brand Solid Facial Bar

 Solid Insect Repellent

-Solid (Natural) Bug Repellant
+All-Natural Solid Bug Repellent

-Another solid bug repellant, this is an all-natural option, perfect for campers and explorers who want to fend off mosquitoes and other bugs in an eco-conscious way.
+Another solid bug repellent to beat the TSA liquid rule is this all-natural option.
+It’s perfect for campers and explorers who want to fend off mosquitoes and other bugs in an eco-conscious way.

-Solid Laundry Soap
+Solid Laundry Soap Sheets